ChannelFinder/ChannelFinderService/src/site/sphinx/api.rst

 Service Type
 ------------

-The ChannelFinder service is implemented as a REST style web service, which – in this context – means:-
+The ChannelFinder service is implemented as a REST style web service, which – in this context – means:

-•  The URL specifies the data element that the operation works upon.
+| •  The URL specifies the data element that the operation works upon.
-•  The HTTP method specifies the type of operation.
+| •  The HTTP method specifies the type of operation.

 | GET: retrieve or query, does not modify data
 | PUT: create or update, replacing the addressed element